Mahtot/Mahtot/README.md

 ### I’m Mahtot
  - 💻 IT Student at Mekelle Institute of Technology
- - 🎨 Software Developer | 🌐 Exploring AI
+ - 🎨 Software Engineer | 🌐 Exploring AI
  - 📫 Reach Me At: Mahtotgher13@gmail.com